mameri/ROS/README.md

 system.

 The voice data contains depending on the sampling rate contains a lot of data.
-If we have a voice that is sampled at $$8KHZ$$, for a one minute voice it has $60
-\times 8000 = 48000$ values.
+If we have a voice that is sampled at 8KHZ, for a one minute voice it has 60 * 8000 = 48000 values.
 Therefore the data is partitioned in chuncks.
-For instance we can take each $100 ms$ as a window with $800$ value and give it to the system.
+For instance we can take each 100 ms as a window with 800 value and give it to the system.

 Next, the Fourier tansform is used to provide the frequency and energy of the wave.